andrtell/ponytut/classes.md

 // and so on ...
 ```

-We can set the reference capability of new instances by changing the constructor.
+A constructor can set the reference capability of a new instances.

 ```pony
 class Button